skrzypafon/hello-world/README.md

 # hello-world

-My first hello to programming!
+Henlo my friendos!

+My name is Justyna and I am new to programming.
+Please take good care of me!